 - Clean the cockpit and bridge deck drain rails with a hose to remove debris that can block water drainage. - Clean the bilge pump strainers of debris and check the bilge for foreign material that can cause the automatic switch to malfunction. - Frequently test the automatic bilge pump switches for proper operation.
 This is accomplished by turning the knob on the float switch until the pump is activated.
-You can also use a garden hose to raise the water level in the bilge high enough to activate the pump. - Flush all gravity drains with fresh water to keep them clean and free flowing. - Flush the drain in the air conditioning condensation pan with fresh water periodically to remove mold and debris that can accumulate and block drainage to the sump system.
+You can also use a garden hose to flood the bilge until the water level is high enough to activate the pump. - Flush all gravity drains with fresh water to keep them clean and free flowing. - Flush the drain in the air conditioning condensation pan with fresh water periodically to remove mold and debris that can accumulate and block drainage to the sump system.